RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

   - **language**: (For UniData only) The programming language flavor.
 Must be "UniBasic" or "Pick".
 If not set, "UniBasic" is the default.
   - **catalog**: For UniVerse, you can select "global", "local" or "normal".
 For UniData, you can select "global", "local" or "direct".
 If not set, files will not be cataloged.
   - **initialCharacter**: (For UniVerse only) The initial character of the cataloged program can only be set when the **catalog** parameter is set to “global”.
+  - **arguments**: Put additional compilation arguments here.
+For more details, please refer UniVerse / UniData user manual for more details.
+By default, this setting doesn’t appear in the configuration file.
+Please add it manually if needed.
 #### Run build task

 Select "Run build task" from the "Terminal" menu to start the build task.